CAROLZXYZXY/CAROLZXYZXY.github.io/src/pages/about.md

 path: "/about"
 ---

-I am Carol Xinyi Zheng.
-I am a Phd student in Computer Science Department at Carnegie Mellong University.
+I am a Phd student in Computer Science Department at Carnegie Mellon University, advised by Prof. Christos Faloutsos and Prof. Dominik Moritz.
+I am doing research in the intersection of Machine Learning, Human Computer Interaction and Data Management.

 Previously, I obtianed my Bachelor degree from the University of Michigan and Shanghai Jiao Tong University in Computer Science, Applied Mathematics and Electrical and Computer Engineering.